garrandall/popular-music-data/tracks/back-when-i-knew-it-all-montgomery-gentry.md

 I've learned that love is a woman that will settle you down A sunday sermon can turn life around
 Man I can't believe all the answers I've found
-Since ....back when I knew it all
+Since ...back when I knew it all

-Br....
+Br...
 I've done some growing up
 And I'm still growing up
 So I know I'll never be as smart as I once was
-That was back.......
+That was back...